 Our concerns about his temperament and his shambolic style have largely proved out, and unfortunately this week has been a prime example of it.

-This pleased Elisabeth Bumiller.
+That statement pleased Elisabeth Bumiller.
 ‘Shambolic’ is an English word meaning ‘disorderly or chaotic,’ and there is nothing disorderly or chaotic about Trump.
 If there is, Lowry should point to an example.
-It will not be chaos so much as something that Lowry disagrees with.
+No doubt, it will not be chaos so much as some issue over which Lowry disagrees.
 Perhaps he thinks he would make a great president.
 I see no evidence of that.
-Perhaps he could try managing a menswear store instead.
-The last thing we need is another pretender who does precisely what his brown-nosing pals want him to do.
+Maybe he could try managing a menswear store instead.
+The last thing we need is another pretender who does whatever his brown-nosing pals want him to do.

 Later Christie points out that, as a 72-year-old, Trump will be set in his ways, just like most people’s 72-year-old grandfather.
 It is not so much about being stubborn as it is about respect.
-As I said regarding Trump’s continuing to play golf, people would never treat their own 72-year-old fathers or grandfathers the way they treat their President.
+As I said regarding Trump’s continuing to play golf, people would never treat their 72-year-old fathers or grandfathers how they treat their President.

-Presidents from George Washington to Lyndon B. Johnson were protected from their own minor failings by the good manners of the press.
-Hippies ended that with their spiteful and venomous hatred of Nixon and the establishment, throwing courtesy and fair-play out the window.
+Presidents from George Washington to Lyndon B. Johnson were protected from their minor failings by the press’s good manners.
+Hippies ended that with their spiteful and vicious hatred of Nixon and the establishment, throwing courtesy and fair-play out the window.
 After that, any minor human foibles would be laser-focused on by the liberal press.
 They protected their heroes Carter, Clinton, and Obama, but went to town on Reagan, the Bush’s and now Trump.
-Reporters not only skin Trump alive for making innocent errors, but will rehash their vile derisions every opportunity they get, for years, like recurring yeast infections.
+Reporters not only skin Trump alive for making innocent errors but will rehash their vile derisions every opportunity they get, for years, like recurring yeast infections.

 The public did not read the details of hundreds of Carter’s mistakes and missed out on most of Clinton’s and Obama’s because the press applied those rules of old to them.
 They made far more mistakes than Trump, and many were dangerous mistakes, costing Americans dearly.

 Fake News has worked hard this year and last, creating Nothingburgers about President Trump.
-None of them stand up to scrutiny though, and all contribute to the gradual death of the liberal media.
-Without society’s trust they cannot survive, and who in blazes trusts those guys anymore?
+None of them stand up to scrutiny, though, and all contribute to the liberal media’s gradual death.
+Without society’s trust, they cannot survive, and who in blazes trusts those guys anymore?